1Co+Co1: Overview

-The SAR was not very enthusiastic about the General Motors Electro-Motive Division (EMD) two-stroke cycle engines and had a strong preference for ALCO's Model 251 engine and GE's transmission systems.
+The SAR was not very enthusiastic about the General Motors Electro-Motive Division (EMD) two-cycle engines and had a strong preference for ALCO's Model 251 engine and GE's transmission systems.
 As a prior supplier of steam locomotives for the SAR, ALCO appeared to be virtually assured of receiving the order.
 General Steel Castings had a design on paper for a 1Co bogie which could be utilised by either ALCO or GE and which would enable the SAR's specification to be met for the heavier 1800 hp units.
 The SAR made it clear that, despite the two options afforded by the tender, its strong preference was for a 1Co+Co1 locomotive.
 However, the use of a bogie with an integral pony truck was not universally accepted by ALCO's engineering management.
 The result was that ALCO bid on only the Co+Co option and lost out to GE, who had bid on both options.
 In South Africa, this virtually opened the floodgates for GE, since more than half of the SAR's vast diesel-electric locomotive fleet which would be acquired between 1959 and 1981 were GE products.